Mayday Parker: Miscellaneous

-An older, more cynical incarnation of Mayday Parker as Spider-Girl appears in the Spider-Man / X-Men team-up novel Time's Arrow 3: The Future by Tom DeFalco and Rosemary Edghill.
-This version wears a costume identical to that of Jessica Drew's, albeit with its colors modified to resemble Spider-Man's, and has the ability to fire venom blasts like Miles Morales.
+An older, more cynical incarnation of Mayday Parker / Spider-Girl appears in the Spider-Man / X-Men crossover novel Time's Arrow 3: The Future by Tom DeFalco and Rosemary Edghill.
+This version wears a costume based on that of Jessica Drew's, modified to resemble Spider-Man's, and has the ability to fire venom blasts like Miles Morales.

-Collected editionsSpider-Girl, Amazing Spider-Girl, and Spectacular Spider-Girl have been collected in the following trade paperbacks:

-Digest size paperbacksSpider-Girl has also been collected in the following digest size paperbacks: